d12frosted/elpa-mirror/gnu/llm-readme.txt

   [Ollama] is a way to run large language models locally.
 There are [many different models] you can use with it.
 You set it up with the following parameters:
+  • `:scheme': The scheme (http/https) for the connection to ollama.
+    This default to "http".
   • `:host': The host that ollama is run on.
 This is optional and will default to localhost.
   • `:port': The port that ollama is run on.
 This is optional and will